 Updated based on discussion on Hacker News

-Developing on Windows can be frustrating; while some development environments are Windows-native or fully cross-platform, a lot of tools out there assume a Linux-like or macOS environment.
+Developing on Windows can be frustrating; while some development environments are Windows-native or fully cross-platform, a lot of tools were originally made for Linux-like or macOS environment.
 Surprisingly this even includes very popular ones like Git.
 How do we work around this?
 Well, there are many solutions, though sadly none are perfect.

 dev system | ABI | paths | Linux compat | access to Win. files | file access from Win. | GUI | GPU acceleration |